rheinbaylab/cDNA-detector/README.md

 ### 2. detect: detecting cDNA contamination in BAM files
-`cdna-detector detect` searches for possible cDNA contamination in BAM files using the predefined gene model file. `cdna-detector detect` outputs several files, including original statistics about candidate contaminant exons and genes, high-confidence filtered exons and genes, and coordinate files containing the positions of genes with suspected contaminations for use with the `clean` step.
+`cdna-detector detect` searches for possible cDNA contamination in BAM-formatted sequence alignments using the predefined gene model file. `cdna-detector detect` outputs several files, including original statistics about candidate contaminant exons and genes, high-confidence filtered exons and genes, and coordinate files containing the positions of genes with suspected contaminations for use with the `clean` step.

 **Usage**
 ```